szhang32/PIDFE/README.md

         [-o output] is the output file name.
 Default: p_insertions.txt

 ## Output
-The output file contains identified P-element insertion, the number of reads supporting each insertion, and estimated frequencies.
+The output file contains identified __P__-element insertion, the number of reads supporting each insertion, and estimated frequencies.

 ## Contacts
 If you find any bugs or have difficulties using PIDFE, please feel free to contact Shuo Zhang (shuozhang23@gmail.com).